baleada/docs/assets/md/logic/classes/Copiable.md

 order: 0
 ---

-`Copiable` is a class that enriches a string by allowing it to:
+`Copiable` is a class that enriches a string, allowing it to:
 - Be copied to the clipboard
 - Store its status ("ready", "copying", or "copied")